 Understanding Why an Estate Plan Is So Crucial

 A will is a written statement on how you want your assets to be divided amongst your loved ones after you pass away.
-If you were to die without a will in place, the state then decides what family members get without regard to what your personal wishes may have been.
-Either you can go through the process of establishing a strong estate plan or you can leave it up to the courts to determine how your things will be divided.
+If you were to die without a will in place, the state then decides what family members get without regard to what your wishes may have been.
+Either you can go through the process of establishing a secure estate plan, or you can leave it up to the courts to determine how your things will be divided.